AlanFromJapan/GrblWebStreamer/README.md

  - Copy config.sample.py to config.py and customize at will
  - Make it start at start-up: edit /etc/rc.local and add "*/path/to/installation/*GrblWebStreamer/start-service.sh"
  - Reboot and test

+## How to setup the Naver Line notifier
+Add in your config.py in the "notifiers" list member a member :
+        LineBotNotifier(
+            channelAccessToken="aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa",
+            targetID="U123456abcd..."
+        )
+That you will find in your Line developer channel (see https://pypi.org/project/line-bot-sdk/).

 # G-code things to remember
 This helped me so in case: